erwong25/pokemon-next/README.md

 <!-- Fix pokemon fainting -->

-Move used displayed is wrong when pokemon faints, implementing turn order should fix this

 Party buttons hover over change appearance to indicate it is hovered on

 Red or Gray pokeballs to indicate how many pokemon and in which slots are remaining